 House Finch Nest

-The house finch is one of the most common backyard birds and can be found in nearly any habitat, and their nests show just as much adaptability.
-The cup-shaped house finch nest is constructed from twigs, grasses, and leaves and can be found in any suitable location, including trees, shrubs, cacti, on the ground, under house eaves, and in nesting boxes.
-House finch eggs are .75-.8 inches long with a very pale blue color and small, infrequent spots that are typically concentrated on the larger end of the egg.Continue to 2 of 12 below.
+The house finch is one of the most common backyard birds and can be found in nearly any habitat.
+Its nests show just as much adaptability.
+The cup-shaped house finch nest is constructed from twigs, grasses, and leaves.
+And it can be found in many locations, including in trees, shrubs, and cacti; on the ground; under house eaves; and in nesting boxes.
+House finch eggs are 0.75 to 0.8 inches long with a very pale blue color and small, infrequent spots that are typically concentrated on the larger end of the egg.Continue to 2 of 12 below.

 02 of 12

 Vermilion Flycatcher Nest

 The eye-catching vermilion flycatcher is a favorite among birders because of its brilliant plumage, and its nests and eggs are just as lovely.
-The cup-shaped nest is sturdily constructed of sticks, grass, rootlets, and similar materials, and it is often decorated with bits of moss or lichen that help serve as camouflage.
-The eggs are approximately .75 inches long and are a creamy white with bold, thick blotches of lavender, brown, or gray.Continue to 3 of 12 below.
+The cup-shaped nest is sturdily constructed out of sticks, grass, rootlets, and similar materials.
+Plus, it is often decorated with bits of moss or lichen that help serve as camouflage.
+The eggs are approximately 0.75 inches long and are a creamy white with bold, thick blotches of lavender, brown, or gray.Continue to 3 of 12 below.

 03 of 12

 American Robin Nest

-American robin eggs are among the easiest to recognize with their pale or medium blue color without markings.
+American robin eggs are among the easiest to recognize with their pale or medium blue color that typically lacks markings.
 On occasion, robin eggs, which are just over 1 inch long, can also be white or lightly speckled.
-An American robin’s deep cup nest is constructed of grass and mud and lined with finer grass, and the nest is constructed in the crook of a tree, on a nesting shelf, or in any sheltered location.Continue to 4 of 12 below.
+An American robin’s deep cup nest is constructed from grass and mud and lined with finer grass.
+Robins build their nests in the crook of a tree, on a nesting shelf, or in nearly any sheltered location.Continue to 4 of 12 below.

 04 of 12

 Northern Mockingbird Nest

-A northern mockingbird’s nest uses an array of unusual materials, including sticks, stems, and bits of fabric or string, and the birds prefer to build deep cup nests between 3-10 feet off the ground.
+A northern mockingbird’s nest uses an array of unusual materials, including sticks, stems, and bits of fabric or string.
+The birds prefer to build deep cup nests between 3 and 10 feet off the ground.
 The eggs of a northern mockingbird are just 1 inch long with a bluish-green color and dark brown speckles or splotches.Continue to 5 of 12 below.

 05 of 12